 We list the major tax incentives in China to encourage technology innovation and share guidance on how to tap benefits listed in various preferential policies.

-According to the 2022 Government Work Report released on March 5 during the 2022 Two Sessions, the additional R&D expenses deduction ratio of technology-based small- and medium-sized enterprises (TSMEs) will be raised from 75 percent to 100 percent.
+- UPDATE (April 2, 2022): According to the 2022 Government Work Report released on March 5 during the 2022 Two Sessions, the additional R&D expenses deduction ratio of technology-based small- and medium-sized enterprises (TSMEs) will be raised from 75 percent to 100 percent.
 On April 1, 2022, the Ministry of Finance, together with the State Taxation Administration and the Ministry of Science and Technology, released the Announcement on Further Raising Percentage of Extra Tax Reduction on Pre-tax Research and Development Expense for Small and Medium Technology Enterprises, which stipulate that if the R&D expenses do not form intangible assets and are included in the current profits and losses, on the basis of actual deduction, an additional 100 percent of such R&D expenses could be deducted from the taxable income amount; if the R&D expenses have formed intangible assets, they can be amortized before CIT at 200 percent of the actual cost of intangible assets.

 As China endeavors to shift from being a low-end mass manufacturer to a high-end producer, the government has doubled down on encouraging targeted investments in research and development (R&D) and technological innovation.
 The ongoing technology confrontation with the US is another factor at play, impacting a wide range of segments from access to chips and other key input technologies and products.
-This has resulted in China labeling its technology sector as a strategic one and for which government support has increased.
+This has resulted in China labeling its technology sector as a strategic one for which government support has increased.

-In this article, we summarize the major tax incentives to encourage technology innovation and share our experience on accessing the benefits of the preferential policies.
+In this article, we summarize the major tax incentives to encourage technology innovation and share our experience on accessing the benefits of preferential policies.